CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/module.md

 module builds its caches and groups rows by `person_id`.
 Callers should not construct the internal participant-grouped representation.
 The supplied table data remains caller-owned and can be inspected or reused after conversion.

+i2b2, PCORnet, and Sentinel input use the same table-object shape: pass a hash keyed by source table name, with each value containing an array of row hashes.
+Use `i2b22bff`, `pcornet2bff`, or `sentinel2bff`; replace `bff` with `pxf` or `omop` for the compound routes.
+The module groups rows by the source patient identifier without modifying the caller-owned table object.
+See the [i2b2](i2b2), [PCORnet](pcornet), and [Sentinel](sentinel) guides for required tables and mapping behavior.